Lobster Ecology Region of Interest Timeseries Processing

 For each region we will need to perform an intersection with the FVCOM mesh.
 From that geoprocessing operation we can then determine the node & element ID’s to pull out of the netcdf files.

-At this step we can also calculate relative areas of resulting triangles and fractions of triangles to use for weighted-averages for zonal summaries.
+At this step we can also calculate relative areas of resulting triangles and fractions of triangles to use for weighted-averages for regional summaries.

 Code